Cookies Policy

 About

 I was born in Porto (Portugal) in 8 April 1955, graduated in Electrical Engineering in the Faculty of Engineering of the University of Porto - FEUP (1977), and completed my PhD in Power Systems in 1988, also from the University of Porto.
 In November 1996 I got the aggregation title from the University of Porto.
-In 1978 I joined the Department of Electrical Engineering of FEUP, where I am Full Professor since 2000.
+In 1978, I joined the Department of Electrical Engineering of FEUP, where I am Full Professor since 2000.
 In the period 1990-98, I was also the Director of the Library of FEUP.
-In the period 2001-08, I was the director of the MSc program on Information Management, and I am presently the director of the PhD program in Sustainable Energy Systems, integrated in the MIT-Portugal program.
+In the period 2001-08, I was the director of the MSc program on Information Management, and I was the director of the PhD program in Sustainable Energy Systems, integrated in the MIT-Portugal program.
 I lectured several courses in graduation, MSc and PhD courses in Electrical Engineering and Power Systems and supervised the research activities of many graduation, MSc and PhD students.
 I also collaborated with the Management School of the University of Porto, lecturing MSc courses on Decision-Aid.
-I am a member of the Senate of the University of Porto since October 2009.
+I was a member of the Senate of the University of Porto since October 2009 until 2017.
+I retired from FEUP in May 2022.

 In 1985 I joined INESC (now INESC TEC).
-Since 1996 I coordinate the Centre for Power and Energy Systems of INESC TEC, leading 60+ researchers (including 20+ PhD).
-I am presently the President of the Scientific Council of INESC TEC.
+Since 1996 I coordinate the Centre for Power and Energy Systems of INESC TEC, leading 100+ researchers (including 30+ PhD).
+I was the President of the Scientific Council of INESC TEC since 2001 until 2022.
 I have been involved in several national, EU and international RTD projects and in development contracts and consultancy for utilities, TSO, DSO, industrial partners, government agencies and for the Regulatory Authority for the Energy Services of Portugal.
-In particular, I was or am the responsible for the INESC TEC research team in the EU financed projects “CARE” (Advanced Control Advice for power systems with large-scale integration of Renewable Energy sources), “MORE CARE” (More Advanced Control Advice for Secure Operation of Isolated Power Systems with Increased Renewable Energy Penetration and Storage), “ANEMOS.PLUS” (Advanced Tools for the Management of Electricity Grids with Large-Scale Wind Generation) and “evolvDSO” (Development of methodologies and tools for new and evolving DSO roles for efficient DRES integration in distribution networks).
-I am presently the Principal Investigator of project “SusCity” (Urban data driven models for creative and resourceful urban transitions), financed by FCT (MPP-Testbed).
+In particular, I was the responsible for the INESC TEC research team in the EU financed projects “CARE” (Advanced Control Advice for power systems with large-scale integration of Renewable Energy sources), “MORE CARE” (More Advanced Control Advice for Secure Operation of Isolated Power Systems with Increased Renewable Energy Penetration and Storage) and “ANEMOS.PLUS” (Advanced Tools for the Management of Electricity Grids with Large-Scale Wind Generation).
+I was the Principal Investigator of project “SusCity” (Urban data driven models for creative and resourceful urban transitions), financed by FCT (MPP-Testbed).

 My research interests include classic and fuzzy modeling of power systems, reliability and optimization and decision-aid, with application to renewables’ integration, electric vehicles’ deployment and smart grids.
 I was involved in the organization of the international conferences PMAPS’2000, IEEE PPT’2001, ISAP’2015 and EEM’2016.
 I am a member of the Editorial board of EPSR (Top Reviewer in 2010) and of Int J of Multicriteria Decision Making.
 I am a senior member of IEEE.